piranha/twinspark-js/www/index.md

         <span class="card-title">Lean</span>
       </div>
       <div class="card-body">
-        Source is a full 2000 lines of code and only
+        Source is a just 2000 lines of code and only
         <a href="https://github.com/piranha/twinspark-js/raw/master/dist/twinspark.min.js">8KB .min.gz</a>.
         We believe in less is more.
       </div>